Understanding maternity leave in Singapore

-In order to encourage young couples to have children and to support young parents in the workforce, Singapore has improved their leave system to help you welcome your little one into the world.
+In order to encourage young couples to have children and to support young parents in the workforce, Singapore has improved their maternity leave system to help you welcome your little one into the world.

 Maternity and paternity leave has gotten better in recent years, shared parental leave has been introduced and paternity leave durations have been extended.

 If you’re a working woman living in Singapore with plans to hear the pitter-patter of tiny feet, it’s important that you first know your rights.

 Your rights include maternity leave, getting paid and everything that revolves around your life at work after maternity leave.